 A prominent Irish archaeologist posited in 2016 that the roof box on the passage tomb is not a 5,000-year-old relic but a 50-year-old “construct”

-The winter solstice light show at Newgrange is one of the most stunning visual phenomena in all of Ireland, so popular that there’s a lottery every year just to get the chance to see it and now it's streamed online.
+The winter solstice light show at Newgrange is one of the most stunning visual phenomena in all of Ireland, so popular that there’s a lottery every year just to get the chance to see it.
+It's such a wonder that during Covid lockdowns the phenomenon was streamed online so the entire country could enjoy it.

 At sunrise on the days surrounding the winter solstice, a “roof box” at the top of the entrance to the main megalithic tomb aligns with the sun, allowing light to slowly fill the passage tomb for a glorious 17 minutes.

-The phenomenon has long been considered an ancient way of marking the start of another year, however, Michael Gibbons, a prominent Irish archaeologist, is arguing that the roof box is not a 5,000-year-old relic, but likely a 50-year-old “construct.”
+The phenomenon has long been considered an ancient way of marking the start of another year, however, Michael Gibbons, a prominent Irish archaeologist, argued in 2016 that the roof box is not a 5,000-year-old relic, but likely a 50-year-old “construct.”

 The excavation and restoration were led by Professor Michael O’Kelly, who did make a number of now-questionable interpretations, including the addition of the quartz wall that surrounds the passage tomb.